 - Consider supporting a response fund created at a community foundation as an easy and direct way to support the needs of those dealing directly with the impact of COVID-19.

 Finally, the CARES Act has created financial incentives for individuals giving to 501(c)(3) public charities.
-For those individuals taking the standard deduction, you can claim up to $300 (or up to $600 when married filing jointly) in cash contributions to a qualified 501(c)(3) on your 2020 tax return.
+For those individuals taking the standard deduction, you can claim up to $300 per tax-filing unit (i.e., married couples filing jointly and single filers both get the same $300 deduction) in cash contributions to a qualified 501(c)(3) on your 2020 tax return.
 For those itemizing, the charitable deduction for cash contributions to qualified 501(c)(3) has been increased from 60 to 100% of your AGI for 2020.
 Contributions to DAFs and supporting organizations are disallowed.

 The CARES Act has created financial incentives for individuals giving to 501(c)(3) public charities.